Note

 "your_choice": "Content Generation",

-"task_description": "Write a poem based on the user's provided theme or elements."
+"task_description": "Write a poem as per the user's request"

 }

-Routing by Tool Calls
+Routing by Tool Calls¶

 Another way is to wrap the downstream agents into a tool function, so that the routing agent decides which tool to call based on the user query.